-- (1) it is adduced to prove the truth of its contents (the purpose); and
+- it is adduced to prove the truth of its contents (the purpose); and

 - The criterion of threshold reliability is about ensuring the integrity of the trial process and is usually met:

 - by showing that sufficient trust can be put in the truth and accuracy of the statements because of the way in which they came about; or

 - by showing that, in the circumstances, the ultimate trier of fact will be in a position to sufficiently assess their worth.
 The two ways of demonstrating threshold reliability are not mutually exclusive.
 In cases where the declarant is available to be cross-examined, the focus will necessarily be on the latter way